CazaBelle/CV/README.md

 <a name="profile"></a>

 ## Profile
 Passionate Ruby-enthusiast with experience in HTML5, CSS, Javascript frameworks such as Rails, React and Angular.
-Active in non-profit coding programming groups such as Codebar, Code Your Future (as a mentor), Girls Who Code, ngGirls and RailsGirls.
+Active in non-profit programming groups such as Codebar, Code Your Future (as a mentor), Girls Who Code, ngGirls and RailsGirls.

 Previously I worked as a practice manager in a hectic veterinary practice, a role that required working under pressure, a strong work ethic, and orgnization.